NEW HAMPSHIRE

 DISTRICTS

 3. The home team must furnish an approved league baseball for all District games.
+Approved baseballs must have a legion certification stamp on it.
+Link to approved legion brand baseballs.

-4. The visiting teams will be accorded the courtesy of ½ hour delay in the start of a game because of travel and unforeseen delays (i.e., mechanical breakdown, accidents, etc.).
+4. The visiting teams will be accorded the courtesy of 1/2 hour delay in the start of a game because of travel and unforeseen delays (i.e., mechanical breakdown, accidents, etc.).

 5. The home team must afford the visiting team 30 minutes batting practice starting 1 hour before the scheduled game time.
+Please be courteous to a visiting team and allow the same batting practice venue (field or cage) that you utilize as a the home team if that visiting team arrives on time.

-6. If either team fails to field nine (9) players at the start of the game or during the game the game will be forfeited and the District Director notified immediately.
+6. If either team fails to field nine (9) players at the start of the game or during the game, the game will be forfeited and the District Director notified immediately.

 7. The Department Baseball Committee will arrange the playoff schedule in the event there are ties for fourth place in the final standing.
 Finances for tie breaking games will be shared by the teams involved.